pyeve/cerberus/docs/customize.rst

 Optionally you can submit further arguments as information.
-Error handlers that are targeted for humans will use these as positional arguments when formatting a message with :py:`str.format`.
+Error handlers that are targeted for humans will use these as positional arguments when formatting a message with :py:meth:`str.format`.
 Serializing handlers will keep these values in a list.
 Keep in mind that bit 7 marks a group error.

 .. versionadded:: 0.10